thcipriani/dotfiles/blog/2016/09/15/what-is-code-review.md

 ### Nitpicks and show-stoppers

 When I review things, I try to be explicit if I can—"Fix this problem, and I'll merge the patch."
-There are times I may feel strongly that a of a piece of code can be improved, but not strongly enough to reject the patch—"Nitpick: could use a comment here".
+There are times I may feel strongly that a piece of code can be improved, but not strongly enough to reject the patch—"Nitpick: could use a comment here".
 I'll reply overall with, "Some nitpicks inline, but overall lgtm" and then ask in IRC if they're